We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Your workplace may request a hair follicle test to screen for illicit drug use before hire or randomly during employment.
-Some research also indicates that hair drug testing can be useful for monitoring drug use in at-risk individuals when used alongside self-reporting.
+Your workplace may request a hair test to screen for illicit drug use before hire or randomly during employment.
+Some

-Your hair follicle test might take place in a lab or within a hospital setting.
+Your hair strand test might take place in a lab or within a hospital setting.
 Or your workplace may perform the test using a kit that’s then mailed to a laboratory.
-You can also order at-home hair follicle tests online.
+You can also order at-home hair tests online.

 If your workplace has mandated that you take the test, they’ll likely require you to be supervised during the testing process.